-The Ko'asek (Co'wasuck) Traditional Band of the Sovereign Abenaki Nation, is committed to advancing knowledge and understanding of our Native culture in our traditional ways regarding our ancient territory.
+The Koasek Traditional Band of the Sovereign Abenaki Nation, New England & Eastern Canada, is committed to advancing knowledge and understanding of our Native culture in our traditional ways regarding our ancient territory.

-Our long journey from ancient times to the present has left the Ko'asek peoples stronger and wiser, having withstood the test of time.
-Our self-determination to maintain and preserve our tribal family relationships has reached far and wide, helping to pass on the courage to stand up to persecution, sterilization, and attempted extermination.
-Today we stand stronger than ever in our determination to preserve our native culture, social practices, and spiritual beliefs.
+Our long journey from ancient times to the present has left the Koasek peoples stronger and wiser, having withstood the test of time.
+Our self-determination to maintain and preserve our tribal family relationships has reached far and wide, helping to pass on the courage to stand up to persecution, sterilization and attempted extermination.
+Today we stand stronger than ever in our determination to preserve out native culture, social practices and spiritual beliefs.

 Who We Are

 Even after the arrival of Europeans, there was not a lot known about our nation, due to most of them living inland and most settlers at the time considered our homeland a “savage wilderness”.